In this example we’ll create the pricing for a premium AI chatbot. We’re going to have:

 If you’re using a separate backend and frontend, make sure to install the library in both.

-Create an Autumn Secret API key from the dashboard, and add it to your backend .env file.
+Then create an Autumn Secret API key from the dashboard, and add it to your backend .env file.
+If you’re using the CLI this should already be done for you.

 .env